 However, EnergyCAP is also helping out with some of the County’s accounting issues relating to utility bill payment.
 When a natural gas vendor merged with a new parent company, account login procedures were changed, which required setup for dozens of new account-specific logins.
 This created complications for the County’s invoice tracking and payment channels.
 “Having the bill data organized in EnergyCAP provided an extra layer of security while the provider’s web portal underwent so many accessibility issues,” said Oleksy.

 Also, the County (as a tax-exempt organization) discovered several accounts that were accumulating taxes.
-It was very helpful to run a report in EnergyCAP to identify the natural gas bills that included a tax line item.
+It was very helpful to run a report in EnergyCAP UtilityManagement to identify the natural gas bills that included a tax line item.
 The detailed information could then be used to secure credits or refunds from the various commodity vendors.

 Other features used most often are the normalization reports, which enable EnergyCAP software users to easily see the fluctuations in the efficiency of County buildings with the data adjusted to account for variables like differences in weather and billing period length.
 “By comparing our monthly EUIs, we recognize the building with the greatest increase in energy efficiency by giving them a ‘Building of the Month’ award,” said Oleksy.

-The County’s implementation of EnergyCAP software was not without challenges of its own.
+The County’s implementation of EnergyCAP UtilityManagement was not without challenges of its own.
 Because the Bill CAPture implementation phase happened faster than county officials expected, the County exceeded its allocation of Bill CAPture transactions early on.
 The EnergyCAP team worked with JCC staff to help explain how the situation had developed, and adjusted the number of expected annual transactions for the year.
 Participants from both organizations learned from the experience, which will help ensure that future contracts will reflect a more accurate number for anticipated transactions during the first year of implementation.

 “All of the intricacies of the software are complicated enough when a new client is trying to get it loaded and configured,” said Oleksy.
 “I appreciated the flexibility of the EnergyCAP team and their efforts to maintain a positive working relationship.”

 Moving forward, Oleksy hopes to further integrate EnergyCAP auditing capabilities into their utility workflow.
 Currently, the majority of the County’s energy bills are set to ‘autopay’ and most of the time errors are only identified after the fact, requiring time-consuming processes for requesting and obtaining applicable credits.
-The County is not set up to pay bills electronically, so there may be additional efficiency gains in the future using EnergyCAP’s optional accounting interface.
+The County is not set up to pay bills electronically, so there may be additional efficiency gains in the future using EnergyCAP UtilityManagement’s optional accounting interface.

-“We are still in the early stages of EnergyCAP so we are still working on a learning curve,” said Oleksy.
+“We are still in the early stages of EnergyCAP UtilityManagement so we are still working on a learning curve,” said Oleksy.
 “Eventually we will use the audit features more effectively and look forward to integrating invoice approvals with Accounts Payable when they are ready to automate payments.”

 The County’s energy management vision prior to EnergyCAP implementation was summed up by Oleksy.